AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 6. How SUNTEK SK Series Kiosks Are Built for the AI Era

-SUNTEK (Suntek Technology Co., Ltd.) has been designing and manufacturing commercial terminal hardware since 2010, with over 5 million units deployed across 80+ countries.
+SUNTEK (Suntek Technology Co., Ltd.) has been designing and manufacturing commercial terminal hardware since 2010, with products deployed across more than 80 countries.

-The SK series is SUNTEK’s dedicated AI self-service kiosk line — single-screen architecture optimized for high-volume, cost-sensitive deployments:
+The SK series is SUNTEK’s self-service kiosk line, designed around single-screen architecture for cost-sensitive and scalable commercial deployment:

 All SK models support:

-- Optional peripherals: receipt printer, MSR card reader, fingerprint reader, barcode scanner
+- Optional peripherals such as receipt printer, MSR card reader, fingerprint reader, and barcode scanner

 - MDM-compatible Android OS for remote fleet management

-- On-device AI inference — no cloud dependency for core functions
+- On-device AI-related processing capability for core local functions